 Cllr Oliver Cooper

-I live on Flask Walk, and having lived in NW3 for a decade, I’m honoured to have represented our community on Camden Council since 2015.
-I've been the Leader of Camden Conservatives since 2018.
+I live on Flask Walk, and having lived in NW3 for a decade, I’m honoured to represent our community on Camden Council.
+I've been the Leader of the Opposition on Camden Council since 2018.

 I’ve volunteered on local projects from the community garden on Pond Street to monitoring air pollution levels outside local schools.
 I'm a professional economist and use my expertise to scrutinise Camden’s finances - formerly as chair of the Resources Committee - to fight to preserve front-line services and keep taxes low.